CAPS-UMU/riscv-isa-sim/README.md

 Programs can be simulated (and traced) in all the same ways as with upstream Spike.
 The script spike-run-fs can be used to run a program using full system simulation using the kernel and initrd built with buildroot by riscv-spike-sdk (see buildroot documentation for possible customizations).
 An additional temporary initrd will be created with the program to be simulated and some supporting files.
 See «spike-run-fs --help» and the source of the script for more information.

-The traced programs are expected to be annotated using the hint instructions defined in g4tracer-interface.h in tracer_test/common.
+The traced programs are expected to be annotated using the hint instructions defined in g4tracer-interface/g4tracer-interface.h.
 At least g4tracer_init_thread, g4tracer_start_tracing, g4tracer_start_ROI and g4tracer_end_ROI should be called by each thread that needs to be traced.
 The resulting trace will only contain traces for processors that have called g4tracer_start_tracing.

 Tracing of priviledged (OS) code is not supported.
 Priviledged instructions will be filtered.